ZosoV/mobia-project/deployment/deepstream-main/README.md

 #### Pipeline

 The pipeline is built based on the `Pipeline` parent structure and also using `gi` package for bindings.
 The app refers to this class for the construction of each element.
+Also, `pipeline` uses `multistream.py` package.
 For a detailed view, please refer to [`../common/pipeline.py`](../common/pipeline.py) or [`../common/README.md`](../common/README.md).

 ### Adding and linking elements